OpenTSDB/opentsdb.net/docs/source/user_guide/definitions.rst

 * snow accumulation in a region

 ..
 NOTE::
   Notice that the ``metric`` did not include a specific number or a time.
-That is becaue a ``metric`` is just a label of what you are measuring.
+That is because a ``metric`` is just a label of what you are measuring.
 The actual measurements are called ``datapoints``, as you'll see later.

 Unfortunately OpenTSDB requires metrics to be named as a single, long word without spaces.
 Thus metrics are usually recorded using "dotted notation".
 For example, the metrics above would have names like: